 by Tom Lyttleton – 10/24/2018

-How quickly a SMB implements a new ERP system successfully, could be from about 4 months to 2 years.
+How quickly an SMB implements a new ERP system successfully, could be from about 4 months to 2 years.
 Complexity and preparation are the keys to the timeline.
 Refinement should continue constantly.

 It is absolutely critical that the sponsors of the project are fully aware of all the risks, both positive and negative.
 Many implementation projects fail miserably from an SMB’s simple lack of understanding of the effort required to implement a new system.

-In the following scenario the C-Suite executives of a SMB are thinking it may be time to implement a new ERP.
+In the following scenario, the C-Suite executives of an SMB are thinking it may be time to implement a new ERP.
 They have read my previous blog and have the current business processes mapped in Visio and all other issues clearly documented.

 The SMB is ready to send out an RFP to the short list of prospective vendors.